tan5o/anime2clothing/README.md

 ```

 #### Continue Training
-Add continue_train otpion, and you can control starting epoch and resolution.
+Add continue_train option, and you can control starting epoch and resolution.
 Basically, model load from latest checkpoints.
-However, you can chose number of epoch if you use `--load_epoch` option.
+However, you can choose number of epoch if you use `--load_epoch` option.

 `--continue_train --start_epoch 47  --start_resolution 256`